 The company continues to receive recognition for the quality of its beer, with over 250 of its pubs, more than any other pub company, featured in the CAMRA Good Beer Guide.

-The 900th Wetherspoon pub opens, The Poulton Elk, Poulton-le-Fylde, Lancashire.
+The 900th Wetherspoon pub opens – The Poulton Elk (Poulton-le-Fylde).

 First pubs opened in Ireland

-In July, the first pub opens in Ireland, The Three Tun Tavern, Blackrock, Dublin followed by the second pub, The Forty Foot, Dún Laoghaire
+In July, the first pub opens in Ireland – The Three Tun Tavern (Blackrock).
+It is followed by the second pub in December – The Forty Foot (Dún Laoghaire).